unoplatform/uno.extensions/doc/Reference/Markup/Binding101.md

 ---
 # Binding 101

-Whether you've been around frameworks that use bindings for a while or you're brand new to the concept, this guide will help you understand the basics Bindings.
+Whether you've been around frameworks that use bindings for a while or you're brand new to the concept, this guide will help you understand the basics of Bindings.

 ```cs
 public partial class MainPage : Page